 GUEST SPEAKER: Prepare to be entertained!

 has been on assignment researching the sociocultural climate

 of the 30's and 40s using Doc Savage magazine as reference

 and guide.
-At Doc Con 2015 he will present portions of his research concerning
+At Doc Con 2015 he will present portions of

 By air, you will fly into Sky Harbor International.

 It is only 15 minutes from the hotel which is located

 at: Comfort Suites, 9824 W Camelback Rd, Glendale, AZ,

 85305, US Phone: (623) 271-9005.
 Tell the desk clerk that

 you are part of DOC SAVAGE group and they will give you the group